loggicat/Loggicat-Cloud-Wiki/README.md

 <img src="https://github.com/loggicat/Loggicat-Cloud-Wiki/blob/main/public/customrules3.PNG" height="250" />

+## Allowlists
-**Allowlists** Loggicat handles false postivies or acceptd risks by using allowlists.
+Loggicat handles false postivies or acceptd risks by using allowlists. <br />
 - Ignore list: Accepting the risk, once a keyword/finding is ignored, future matches from the same security rule will be ignored.
 Ignore should be used on **false positives**.
 - Redact list: Similar to ignore list, future matches to the items on the redact list will not be reported, the finding will be redacted instead.
 Redact should be used for **non false positives**.